sarahshi/hs-intro-web-design-airline-ticket-maker-meteor-web-development/README.md

 If you've made this far, here are some additional challenges for you to complete:

 1. What if the airlines decide to print the passenger names in all caps?
-2. Now that it's in all caps, they decide they want to print the names in lower case letters, how can you fix that?
-3. What if they want to add the flight departure time to the ticket?
+2. What if they want to add the flight departure time to the ticket?